sing-group/seda/seda-docs/source/operations.rst

 Clustal Omega alignment
 -----------------------

-This operation allows to use Clustal Omega (http://www.clustal.org/omega/) to align the input FASTA files.
+This operation permits using Clustal Omega (http://www.clustal.org/omega/) to align the input FASTA files.

 First, the *‘Clustal Omega configuration’* area allows to select the execution mode of Clustal Omega: *system binary* indicates that Clustal Omega will be executed directly using its binary and *Docker image* means that a Docker image will be used instead.